cosmic-knowledge/docs/overview/terminology.md

 # Terminology

-## Concepts

-A _concept_ in quazipanacea matches its colloquial definition.
-There are several concepts:

-### pod
+## pod

-A _pod_ is the smallest unit that holds data.
-This can be mentally represented as a file (on the file system) with extra functionality or parts abstracted away.
+A _pod_ is a unit that holds data and contains abstractions for that data.
+The data typically resides on the file system.

+There are two types of pods:

+- file
+- directory

-For example, a `pdf` pod contains the abstractions to work with PDF files: reading, writing, opening in an editor, and so on.
+For example, a `pdf` _file pod_ contains a `.pdf` file, and has functionality for reading, writing, and opening the pdf file.

-Pods aren't limited to wrapping a single file.
-For example, a `latex` pod, can include its associated `.tex`, `.pdf`, `.sty` files and other assets.
+Another example, a `latex` _directory pod_, has not only a `.tex` file, but also its associated `.pdf`, `.sty`, `.png`, and other files.

-### overview
+## overview

-The _overview_ exists to create a view around _pods_ and _collections_.
+An _overview_ creates a view around data.
+Usually, each node of an overview is a _pod_ or _collection_, and it shows the _collections_ between them.
 You're likely most used to hierarchal overviews, such as the file explorer within VSCode.

 This concept exists as a first-class citizen so other representations such as "graph", "timeline", etc. have some level of interoperability, so the user can switch seamlessly between them.

-### collection
+## collection

 _Collections_ are simply of pods that are grouped together.
 Usually, they share _rules_.

 Tags are generally preferred to draw connections among pods, but discrete categories still need to be represented in some fashion.

+## cover

+A _cover_ is a group of pods, usually constrained against a schema.
+For example, an "Algebra Cover" may represent the topic of algebra.
+It may include links to algebra homework problems, algebra lecture notes, algebra lecture videos, and algebra cheat sheets, and other algebra-related "note groups".
+These different categories each have a set of associated pods.

+Covers _complement_ collections.
+A collection may have multiple colors, that show the data in a different way.
+Conceptually similar are those productivity apps that allow seamless switching between Kanban Board, Calendar, and Todo List views.

+In a way, _covers_ are like _overviews_, but more structured and local.
+This distinction helps keep covers simple, since they only cover pods, often in a single group (not multiple groups or covers themselves).

-### rule
+## rule

 _Rules_ are constraints or code that enforces behavior.
 For example, one rule may enforce that pod names match a particular regular expression within a collection.

-## Plugins

-Plugins are a core part of quazipanacea:
+They are a core primitive that other pods and covers may use.

-### Plugin Pack

-These are collections of plugins.
-Currently, plugin packs correspond to an individual.
-There is also a `Core/` plugin pack for all.

-### Plugins

-Plugins add functionality for a specific interface.
-Each interface corresponds to a _concept_, which is its _kind_.

-Often, plugins for different interfaces of quazipanacea need to be written to fully implement the desired behavior.
+## plugin

+Quazipanacea has a plugin infrastructure.

+Currently, there exists _Plugin Packs_ at the highest level, which itself contains _plugins_ for each part of the app, separated by pods, overviews, collections, and the like.